romanwit/ToDoListWpf/README.md

 Title should be not null, so there is a small validation in TaskEdit window.

+IsCompleted is saved as boolean, and Priority as enum without creating second table in DB for it (because it's just a demo).

+There is second project in the solution, just for tests.
+There are only 2 unit tests, also because it's a demo.

 ### License
 This project is open-source and free to use and modify.